objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-In order to apply a circular clipping path we need to create a clipping path.
+In order to get the circular photos we need to create a clipping path:

 ```html
 <div style="height: 0;">